websight-io/kyanite/CONTRIBUTING.md

 Feature Requests by the community are highly encouraged.
 Feel free to [submit a new one](https://github.com/websight-io/starter/issues/new?assignees=&labels=&template=feature_request.md&title=).

 ## Bugs
-Bulma is using [GitHub issues](https://github.com/websight-io/bulma/issues) to manage bugs.
+Kyanite is using [GitHub issues](https://github.com/websight-io/kyanite/issues) to manage bugs.
 We keep a close eye on them.
 Before filing a new issue, try to ensure your problem does not already exist.

 ## Code of Conduct
 This project, and everyone participating in it, are governed by the [WebSight Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold it.
 Make sure to read the [full text](CODE_OF_CONDUCT.md) to understand which type of actions may or may not be tolerated.